unosquare/embedio/README.md

 Name | Author | Description
 -----|--------|--------------
-EmbedIO.OWIN |  Mario Di Vece, Geo Perez | EmbedIO can use the OWIN platform in two different approach: You can use EmbedIO as OWIN server and use all OWIN framework with EmbedIO modules.
-Microsoft.AspNetCore.Server.EmbedIO | Dju  | EmbedIO web server support for ASP.NET Core, as a drop-in replacement for Kestrel
-Butterfly.EmbedIO | Fireshark Studios, LLC | Implementation of Butterfly.Core.Channel and Butterfly.Core.WebApi using the EmbedIO server
+[Butterfly.EmbedIO](https://www.nuget.org/packages/Butterfly.EmbedIO/) | Fireshark Studios, LLC | Implementation of Butterfly.Core.Channel and Butterfly.Core.WebApi using the EmbedIO server
-EmbedIO.LiteLibWebApi | Unosquare | Allow to expose a sqlite database as REST api using EmbedIO WebApi and LiteLib libraries embedio-cli | Unosquare | A dotnet global tool that enables start any web folder or EmbedIO assembly (WebAPI or WebSocket) from command line.
+[Embedio-cli](https://github.com/unosquare/embedio-cli) | Unosquare | A dotnet global tool that enables start any web folder or EmbedIO assembly (WebAPI or WebSocket) from command line.
-EmbedIO.BearerToken  | Mario Di Vece, Geo Perez | Allow to authenticate with a Bearer Token.
+[EmbedIO.BearerToken](https://www.nuget.org/packages/EmbedIO.BearerToken/)  | Unosquare | Allow to authenticate with a Bearer Token.
 It uses a Token endpoint (at /token path) and with a defined validation delegate create a JsonWebToken.
 The module can check all incoming requests or a paths
+[EmbedIO.LiteLibWebApi](https://www.nuget.org/packages/EmbedIO.LiteLibWebApi/) | Unosquare | Allow to expose a sqlite database as REST api using EmbedIO WebApi and LiteLib libraries
+[EmbedIO.OWIN](https://www.nuget.org/packages/EmbedIO.OWIN/) | Unosquare | EmbedIO can use the OWIN platform in two different approach: You can use EmbedIO as OWIN server and use all OWIN framework with EmbedIO modules.
+[Microsoft.AspNetCore.Server.EmbedIO](https://www.nuget.org/packages/Microsoft.AspNetCore.Server.EmbedIO/) | Dju  | EmbedIO web server support for ASP.NET Core, as a drop-in replacement for Kestrel

 ## Notes
 [1] - EmbedIO uses lowercase URL parts.
 In Windows systems, this is the expected behavior but in Unix systems using MONO please refer to [Mono IOMap](http://www.mono-project.com/docs/advanced/iomap/) if you want to work with case-insensitive URL parts.